Oncorhynchus: Decline of Oncorhynchus populations

-In August 2020 researchers reported that widespread declines in Pacific salmon size resulted in substantial losses to ecosystems and people, which they estimate, and are associated with a number of factors that include climate change and competition with growing numbers of wild and hatchery salmon.
+Pacific salmon are facing a widespread decline in body size.
+The mean body mass of sockeye salmon (O. nerka) decreased by 10% between 2000 and 2010.
+The mean body length of Oncorhynchus species decreased by 2–8% between 1990 and 2010.
+Salmon body size is decreasing due to a variety of evolutionary forces, including dams, fishing practices, climate change, and increased competition in the ocean.
+This trend in salmon size is expected to decrease nutrient cycling and salmon reproductive success while hurting the success of commercial fisheries and rural communities who rely on salmon for survival.

 Influence of hatcheries

 Declines in the abundance of wild salmon due to over fishing placed greater pressure on hatcheries to increase production and restore the wild salmon stock to supply fisheries.
 The problem is that hatcheries can never truly replicate the environment of wild salmon, an issue which often results in physiological and behavioral differences between wild salmon and those reared in hatcheries.
 These differences are often the product of genetic changes associated with inbreeding, artificial selection, and natural selection, as well as different environmental pressures acting on hatchery fish than wild populations.
 Due to the size selective nature of fishing favoring larger fish, a reduction in average size of the adult salmon has been observed over time.
 The smaller salmon make a greater proportion of the remaining individuals continuing the population, and problems arise when these hatchery-reared fish are introduced into the wild populations.
 Unlike wild salmon, larger salmon are selected for in hatcheries and are typically much larger than wild salmon.
 The result is that hatchery-produced salmon tend to out-compete wild salmon for space, food, and other resources.
 Some salmon species in hatcheries exhibit predatory behavior toward wild salmon because they grow to be much larger.
 Regardless of whether predation is observed, natural social interactions are disturbed by the release of large numbers of hatchery-reared salmon where wild populations are low because salmon in hatcheries naturally have a higher propensity towards aggressive behavior.

 Overall, natural salmon populations are put at risk when hatchery-reared salmon populations are introduced due to competition for resources, predation by larger individuals, and negative social interactions that upset the natural order observed in wild salmon populations.
 As a result, wild salmon populations are steadily dropping as the pressure to continue breeding salmon in hatcheries increases.
 Conservation efforts that work to place limitations on hatcheries to increase the wild salmon populations are hindered by financial pressures because hatcheries effectively support many states economically by accounting for over 70% of the salmon harvested for recreational and commercial purposes.